Žemberovce

 Žemberovce (Zsember) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1256.

 Geography

 The village lies at an altitude of 226 metres and covers an area of 29.515 km².
 It has a population of about 1240 people.

+Population

 Ethnicity

 The village is approximately 99% Slovak.

 Facilities

 The village has a public library, football pitch and a gym.